mystor/git-revise/docs/performance.rst

 :command:`git revise` uses an in-memory cache of objects in the ODB which it has already seen.

-Intermediate git trees, blobs, and commits created during processing are helds exclusively in-memory, and only persisted when necessary.
+Intermediate git trees, blobs, and commits created during processing are held exclusively in-memory, and only persisted when necessary.